bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ---

-## Related Patterns, Concepts and Variationsand Concepts
+## Related Patterns, Concepts and Variations

 EDA is often implemented using other patterns that define how events are structured and used.